prachisingh2884-ctrl/prachisingh2884-ctrl/README.md

     EDA --> ML[Basic Machine Learning]
     ML --> BI[Dashboards in Power BI]
     BI --> Projects[End-to-End Projects]

+- *Data Science Mindset*: I love turning raw, messy data into insights using Python, Pandas, NumPy, and ML models.
+- *ML Explorer*: Always experimenting with algorithms — classification, clustering, forecasting — and learning how to improve real-world predictions.
+- *Analytical Thinking*: I break down complex problems into simple, logical, and workable solutions.
+- *Curiosity Driven*: If data exists, I want to analyze it.
+If patterns exist, I want to find them.

+---

+## 💡 Toolbox of the Modern Era

 ## 💡 Toolbox of the Modern Era